jliu64/uacs-lynx-compression/README.md

 The trace reader reads the instructions recorded in a trace file and provides them to various analysis tools.
 Most analysis tools rely primariy on the reader; the tracer's function is simply to provide instruction traces for analysis.

 The current implementation of the trace reader is availabile in the directory `reader`.
 It uses Intel's [XED](https://intelxed.github.io/) for disassembly.
+A tutorial on how to use it is available in the file `reader/HOW-TO-USE.md`.

 ## Other analysis tools